 In 1893, the Hawaiian monarchy fell.
 It would be nearly 100 years before the hula again became a part of the government celebrations.

 Today, there are two primary forms of Hula.
 The first, hula kahiko, often referred to as traditional hula, is generally performed in the style used prior to 1894.
 Much of this form of hula was created in the praise of chiefs and honoring Hawaiian goddesses and/or gods.
 Hula kahiko does not use modern instruments like the ukulele or guitar.
 Instead, it uses things like rhythm sticks, gourds carved into drums and rattles, or bamboo sticks cut so they slap together.

 The second form of hula performed today is called hula’auana, which combines the traditional form of hula with western influences like melodic harmonies and Christian morality tales.
 String instruments like the ukulele, steel guitars and bass guitars are often used to accompany the performers.

-You can see hulas performed all over the state, from resorts and shopping malls to luaus and public gatherings.
+You can see hulas performed all over the state, from Kauai resorts to Wailea shopping malls to Oahu luaus and public gatherings.
 See if you can spot the difference between traditional hulas and the modern form.

 By the way, did you know that you can now save $10/person on our Maui Princess Dinner Cruise or a Snorkel Adventure to the island of Lanai?
 Well you can!
 Just use the promo code VIP20 after clicking on this link: Hawaii Ocean Project Adventures.